jimasp/behave-vsc/CONTRIBUTING.md

 	(the normal feature file that is open, not the diff view)
 	7. rename a feature file, in the test side bar, check the feature is not duplicated in the test UI tree, check feature tests run from the feature file, and then the test ui
 	8. rename a feature group folder (e.g. 'group1_features'), check the folder is not duplicated, check feature tests run from test ui tree
+	9. delete a feature file, check it gets removed from the test tree
+	10. create a new feature file, copy/paste in a scenario, check it gets added to the test tree
+	11. copy a feature file, check it gets added to the test tree
-	9. go to a feature file, click "go to step defintion" and check at least some of them work
+	12. go to a feature file, click "go to step defintion" and check at least some of them work
-	10. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
+	13. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
+	14. use git to undo any changes created in these manual tests